JamesSto/jump-directory/README.md

 And you're done!
 Start navigating your filesystem as you normally would - the longer that `jd` is installed on your system, the more useful to you it becomes

+## Contributing

+Feel free to fork the repository and contribute!
+There are no particularly requirements for pull requests, but try to keep good style and readable code in mind as much as possible.